juanmirocks/BLAHmuc/mail/BioNLP_mailinglist.md

 We will also have the opportunity to enjoy one day at the Oktoberfest in Munich.

 **Important**: due to the hectic Oktoberfest period, please contact us without delay regarding hotel reservations.
-Please advance us your intention of participation as soon as possible: [blahmuc@rostlab.org](mailto:blahmuc@rostlab.org)
+Please, and specially if you cannot submit an application on time, communicate us your intention of participation as soon as possible: [blahmuc@rostlab.org](mailto:blahmuc@rostlab.org)

 <br/>